Last revision: August 24, 2025 10:03:pm est

 The Roller Coaster Analogy: Facing Fear Head-On

 Imagine you are terrified of roller coasters.
 Every time you hear the clatter of the tracks and the screams of the riders, a surge of anxiety grips you.
-You avoid amusement parks, decline invitations from friends, and convince yourself that you’re simply not a "roller coaster person."
+You avoid amusement parks, decline invitations from friends, and convince yourself that you're simply "not a roller coaster person."
 But deep down, you know the fear is irrational.
-You know the coaster won’t hurt you.
+You know the coaster won't hurt you.
 You know the danger is just another delusion the fear of uncertainty has caused you to build.

 At some point, you make the choice to stop running.
 You go to the park.
 You step into line.
 Your heart pounds, your hands shake, but you do not waiver.
 The moment you strap yourself in and hear the click of the seatbelt, you equip your shield and draw your sword.